addyosmani/backbone-fundamentals/README.md

 ### Summary

-At a high-level, one architecture that works for such applications is something which is:
+Let's list some of the characteristics we'd like our application architecture to have:

 * **Highly decoupled**: encouraging modules to only publish and subscribe to events of interest rather than directly communicating with each other.
-This helps us to build applications which who's units of code aren't highly tied (coupled) together and can thus be reused more easily.
+This helps us to build applications where units of code aren't highly tied (coupled) together and can thus be reused more easily.
 * **Supports module-level security**: whereby modules are only able to execute behaviour they've been permitted to.
 Application security is an area which is often overlooked in JavaScript applications, but can be quite easily implemented in a flexible manner.
 * **Supports failover**: allowing an application continuing to function even if particular modules fail.
 The typical example I give of this is the GMail chat widget.
-Imagine being able to build applications in a way that if one widget on the page fails (e.g chat), the rest of your application (mail) can continue to function without being affected.
+Imagine being able to build applications in a way that if one feature of the page were to fail, the rest of your application could continue to function without being affected.

-This is an architecture which has been implemented by a number of different companies in the past, including Yahoo! (for their modularized homepage - which Nicholas Zakas has [spoken](http://www.youtube.com/watch?v=vXjVFPosQHw) about) and AOL for some of our upcoming projects.
+This list describes an architecture which has been implemented by a number of different companies in the past, including Yahoo! (for their modularized homepage - which Nicholas Zakas has [spoken](http://www.youtube.com/watch?v=vXjVFPosQHw) about) and AOL for some of our upcoming projects.

 The three design patterns that make this architecture possible are the:

-* **Module pattern**: used for encapsulating unique blocks of code, where functions and variables can be kept either public or private. ('private' in the simulation of privacy sense, as of course don't have true privacy in JavaScript)
+* **Module pattern**: used for encapsulating unique blocks of code, where functions and variables can be kept either public or private. ('private' in a limited sense, as of course JavaScript dosen't have true privacy)
 * **Mediator pattern**: used when the communication between modules may be complex, but is still well defined.
 If it appears a system may have too many relationships between modules in your code, it may be time to have a central point of control, which is where the pattern fits in.
 * **Facade pattern**: used for providing a convenient higher-level interface to a larger body of code, hiding its true underlying complexity

 Their specific roles in this architecture can be found below.

 * **Modules**: There are almost two concepts of what defines a module.
-As AMD is being used as a module wrapper, technically each model, view and collection can be considered a module.
+AMD is being used as a 'module wrapper', and technically each model, view and collection could be considered a 'module'.
 We then have the concept of modules being distinct blocks of code outside of just MVC/MV*.
-For the latter, these types of 'modules' are primarily concerned with broadcasting and subscribing to events of interest rather than directly communicating with each other.They are made possible through the Mediator pattern.
+For the latter, these types of 'modules' are primarily concerned with broadcasting and subscribing to events of interest rather than directly communicating with each other.
+They are made possible through the Mediator pattern.
-* **Mediator**: The mediator has a varying role depending on just how you wish to implement it.
-In my article, I mention using it as a module manager with the ability to start and stop modules at will, however when it comes to Backbone, I feel that simplifying it down to the role of a central 'controller' that provides pub/sub capabilities should suffice.
+* **Mediator**: The mediator has a varying role depending on how you wish to implement it.
+In my article, I mention using it as a module manager with the ability to start and stop modules at will.
+However when it comes to Backbone, I feel that reducing the mediator to the role of a central 'controller' that provides pub/sub capabilities should suffice.
 One can of course go all out in terms of building a module system that supports module starting, stopping, pausing etc, however the scope of this is outside of this chapter.
-* **Facade**: This acts as a secure middle-layer that both abstracts an application core (Mediator) and relays messages from the modules back to the Mediator so they don't touch it directly.
+* **Facade**: This acts as a secure middle-layer 'sandbox' that both abstracts an application core (Mediator) and relays messages from the modules back to the Mediator so they don't touch it directly.
 The Facade also performs the duty of application security guard; it checks event notifications from modules against a configuration (permissions.js, which we will look at later) to ensure requests from modules are only processed if they are permitted to execute the behaviour passed.

 For ease of reference, I sometimes refer to these three patterns grouped together as Aura (a word that means subtle, luminous light).

 ### Practical

-For the practical section of this chapter, we'll be extending the well-known Backbone Todo application using the three patterns mentioned above.
-The complete code for this section can be found here: https://github.com/addyosmani/backbone-aura and should ideally be run on at minimum, a local HTTP server.
+For the practical section of this chapter, we'll be extending our Backbone Todo application again, using the three patterns mentioned above.
+The complete code for this section can be [found here](https://github.com/addyosmani/backbone-aura), and should ideally be run on at minimum, a local HTTP server.

 The application is broken down into AMD modules that cover everything from Backbone models through to application-level modules.
 The views publish events of interest to the rest of the application and modules can then subscribe to these event notifications.

-All subscriptions from modules go through a facade (or sandbox).
-What this does is check against the subscriber name and the 'channel/notification' it's attempting to subscribe to.
+All subscriptions from modules go through a facade.
+This checks against the subscriber name and the 'channel/notification' its attempting to subscribe to.
 If a channel *doesn't* have permissions to be subscribed to (something established through permissions.js), the subscription isn't permitted.

 **Mediator**

-Found in `aura/mediator.js`

-Below is a very simple AMD-wrapped implementation of the mediator pattern, based on prior work by Ryan Florence.
+Below is a simple AMD-wrapped implementation of the mediator pattern, based on prior work by Ryan Florence.
 It accepts as it's input an object, to which it attaches `publish()` and `subscribe()` methods.
 In a larger application, the mediator can contain additional utilities, such as handlers for initialising, starting and stopping modules, but for demonstration purposes, these two methods should work fine for our needs.

+From `aura/mediator.js`:

 ```javascript
 define([], function(obj){